Celebrating 3 years of the Age Appropriate Design Code

 What next?

-As the Code’s impact manifests at the regulatory and design level, we welcome the ICO’s focused approach with regard to its 2024-25 Children’s code strategy.
+As the Code’s impact manifests at the regulatory and design level, we welcome the ICO’s focused approach with regards to its 2024-25 Children’s code strategy.
 Robust and proactive enforcement plays a critical role in any effective regulatory regime, and we support the ICO’s initial action against several services in breach of the Code.